secretgraph/secretgraph/README.md

 -   delete fake type deletes an action. "delete" can be also just ""delete"" (json string).
 Key is not required and ignored
     -   for all action definitions
 -   auth (Content, Cluster) affects (Content, Cluster).
 For onetime auth token for authenticating thirdparty: Should be defined together with view
-    -   for Content:
+    -   for Content: ignores inherited id exclusion
-    -   for Cluster:
+    -   for Cluster: adhers inherited id exclusion
-        -   includeTags: like param, include only contents with tag
-        -   excludeTags: like param, exclude contents with tag, default: \[\]
-        -   states:like param, include only contents with state
-        -   includeTypes: like param, include only contents with type
-        -   excludeTypes: like param, exclude contents with type, default: \[\]
 -   view (Content, Cluster) affects (Content, Cluster):
     -   for Content:
         -   fetch: autodelete content after viewing